hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/authentication/5-test-with-headers.md

 Enter the Audience value as `https://hasura.io/learn` and toggle the `Use Audience` option next to it.
 If you remember, we created an API with the above audience value in one of the previous steps.

-5.Click on OAuth2 / OIDC Login button under User Flows.
+5.Go back to the extensions settings for Auth0 Authentication API Debugger.
+Click on OAuth2 / OIDC Login button under User Flows.
 This will prompt you to login as a user.
 Signup on this UI with any account and once you login successfully, you will be taken back to the Authentication debugger page with the JSON response printed.

 ![Authentication Debugger Access Token](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura/authentication-debugger-access-token.png)